-Cornell provides a survey tool, Qualtrics, for use at no cost by Cornell faculty, staff, students, and retirees.
-Users can create and distribute their own surveys and gather information in support of the university's educational mission and organizational goals.
-Qualtrics has been reviewed by CIT's security team and approved for conducting surveys at Cornell.
+Cornell provides the Qualtrics survey tool for use at no cost by Cornell faculty, staff, and students.
+Surveys can be created and distributed to gather information in support of the university's educational and research mission and organizational goals.

 Use the Survey Tool

 The Qualtrics Experience Basecamp provides training videos.
 Cornell is licensed for the CoreXM survey tool.
 If prompted to sign in, select Sign in with SSO.
 For Organization ID, type cornell.
 You will then be able to sign in using CUWebLogin.

 Human participant research conducted by or on behalf of Cornell researchers must receive prior approval or exemption from Cornell University's Institutional Review Board (IRB).